 - Able to multitask, set priorities, follow through on details, and complete assignments in a reasonable time period

 - Responsible for supervising the conduct and dining room behavior of all students assigned to him/her during mealtimes.
-The Program Assistant must eat with students as assigned and participate in their social interactions as a coach and mentor
+The Program Assistant must eat with students as assigned and participate in their social interactions as a coach and mentor.

 - Attends all staff meetings as requested and any office administration, as assigned.

 Physical Characteristics of a Program Assistant